 A study of computer architecture with an emphasis on a quantitative approach to cost/performance design tradeoffs, including the fundamentals of uniprocessors and multiprocessors, scheduling, speculation, and multithreading.
-Prerequisite: CSCI 303 or equivalent

 CSCI 560 EMBEDDED SYSTEMS - 3 semester hours

 An introduction to embedded systems with emphasis on applications.
 Students will program a microcontroller using a complete development system.